We know because we’ve been having them too! Have a go at WhatsApp bingo below to see which chats you’ve had too…

 6. “Will coronavirus affect my pregnancy?”

 Pregnant women are likely to be worrying about the impact of coronavirus on pregnancy more than most, and whether it’s you or someone else there’s likely to be someone in your friendship group in this position.
-Right now, advice is that pregnant women are no more at risk than anybody else and should keep antenatal appointments.
-However, if you are pregnant, it is advised that you follow the measures to avoid coronavirus particularly stringently.
+To look after your and your baby, advice is that pregnant women should keep antenatal appointments, follow the measures to avoid coronavirus particularly stringently and consider vaccination.

 7. “How are your parents doing?”